cs2901/yape-bcp-project-yacket-fingerlog/User_Guide/Product_Requirements/systemRequirements.md

 # Functional Requirements:

+1. Register new business into the platform.
-1. Send the payment voucher to both owner and customer, for every purchase.
+2. Send the payment voucher to both owner and customer, for every purchase.
-2. Option to let owner add/remove sellers for the business.
+3. Add/remove sellers for the business.
-3. Generate the payment voucher.
+4. Generate the payment voucher.
-4. A platform isolated from personal accounss.
+5. A platform isolated from personal accounts.
-5. Generate a QR code for each purchase.
+6. Generate a QR code for each purchase.

 # Non functional Requirements:
 1. The size of the app should be lower than 40 MB.